Last Updated: July 2026

 Hair health reflects overall health more closely than most people expect.
 Several daily habits accumulate into significant impact over months.

 Sleep is when cellular repair and growth hormone release peak.
 Research from the Journal of Investigative Dermatology has linked chronic sleep disruption to altered hair follicle cycling.
-Consistently poor sleep creates low-grade physiological stress that compounds other hair loss triggers.

 Hormones, Stress, and Female Hair Thinning